Question 1: How do I contact the James W. and Betty Dye Foundation for questions about my Jim and Betty Dye Scholarship?

 Question 4: My tuition bill does not show my Scholarship.
 When will it be paid?

 Answer: The university will post the Scholarship to your Bursar account prior to the start of each semester.
-Your Bursar account may reflect this as a fee credit or remission rather than the Scholarship name.
+Your Bursar account may reflect this as a tuition credit, outside credit, or fee remission rather than the Scholarship name.
 Please note: your Scholarship will not post to your Bursar account until the Foundation has received your previous undergraduate semester transcript to verify your continued eligibility.

 Question 5: Do I need to send the Foundation a copy of my university tuition bill?

-Answer: No – The university will bill the Foundation directly after the add/drop period has closed.
+Answer: No – The university will bill the Foundation directly.

 Question 6: Can I apply my Scholarship to my tuition bill and apply other awards I have received to other fees such as room and board?

 Answer: No – Unless specifically directed otherwise, other awards are considered primary and will be applied toward tuition first and the Scholarship applied secondary.

 Question 7: Do I need to re-apply for my Scholarship each semester?

 Answer: No – Once your official transcript has been received and reviewed to verify the eligibility requirements of a cumulative 3.0 GPA and the average of fifteen (15) credit hours per semester successfully completed as an admitted degree-seeking undergraduate student, the Scholarship will automatically renew (see Question 16).